Cosmian/mse-cli/documentation/docs/subcommand/context.md

 ### List

-You can list the context saved on your local host using:
+You can list the contexts saved on your local host using:

 ```console
 $ mse-ctl context --list